PRIVACY AND SECURITY POLICY

 Disclosure of Data

 e.
 Data held by us or a member of the HSBC Group will be kept confidential but we or a member of the HSBC Group may provide data to the following parties or any of them (whether within or outside Hong Kong) for the purposes set out in paragraph (d) above:

 - any agents, contractors, sub-contractors or associates of the HSBC Group (including their employees, officers, agents, contractors, service providers and professional advisers);

 - any third party service providers who provide services to us or any member of the HSBC Group in connection with the operation or maintenance of our business (including their employees and officers);

 - any persons under a duty of confidentiality to us or a member of the HSBC Group which have undertaken to keep such data confidential;

 - the drawee bank providing a copy of a paid cheque (which may contain data about the payee) to the drawer;

-- credit reference agencies, and, in the event of default, to debt collection agencies;
+- credit reference agencies (including the operator of any centralized database used by credit reference agencies), and, in the event of default, to debt collection agencies;

 - any persons to whom we are or any member of the HSBC Group is under an obligation or required or expected to make disclosure for the purposes set out in, or in connection with, paragraph (d)(x), (d)(xi) or (d)(xii) above;